Ranjan Solomon

 The song’s origins in Anandamath, a novel some interpret as having anti-Muslim overtones (depicting Muslim rule as the “other”), adds a complex historical layer to the debate.
 Raking up this history in contemporary politics can fuel existing communal divisions and hinder social harmony.
 The recurring controversy over “Vande Mataram” often serves as a political distraction from critical governance and development issues such as unemployment, poverty, and healthcare, diverting national dialogue into symbolic identity politics.

-However, modern political discourse often challenges this settlement, arguing that the truncation of the song was an act of “appeasement” or, conversely, that any mandatory use of it is unconstitutional.
+However, modern political discourse often challenges this arrangement, arguing that the truncation of the song was an act of “appeasement” or, conversely, that any mandatory use of it is unconstitutional.
 The issue thus remains a potent symbol of the ongoing challenge of defining a shared, inclusive national identity in a diverse society.

 __________